-Whether it is a rare steak, or an uncooked meat dish, raw meat has the capability to cause serious damage to your unborn baby.
-Raw meat should be avoided when pregnant as it can cause a parasitic disease called toxoplasmosis or E. Coli infection.
+Whether it is a rare steak, or an uncooked meat dish, raw or undercooked meat has the capability to cause serious damage to your unborn baby.
+Raw or undercooked meat should be avoided when pregnant as it can cause a parasitic disease called toxoplasmosis or E. Coli infection.
 This can result in a potential intrauterine foetal infection.
 Other dangers that may result from eating raw meat are coliform bacteria and salmonella.

 Soft cheese such as blue cheese, feta, brie, camembert, cottage, ricotta, Latin-American soft white cheeses and any unpasteurised milk or foods made from unpasteurised milk should be avoided during pregnancy as they may contain the bacteria, Listeria.
 This bacteria is very harmful to your unborn baby and must be avoided.
 While adults with Listeria quite often show no symptoms it could cause life-threatening complications to the foetus or newborn.
 Listeriosis has been known to trigger miscarriage, premature births and blood poisoning.
 It is best to avoid this food type when pregnant and consume only after birth.

 When buying fruit and vegetables make sure you wash them clean of any harmful pesticides and bacteria.
 Unwashed vegetables have the potential to transmit toxoplasmosis – a parasite that contaminates the soil.
 Also any mouldy fruit and vegetables should be avoided altogether.